ZareefJafar/ChandraCluster_mapPipeline/README.md

   alias heainit="export HEADAS=/path/to/your/installed/heasoft-6.30.1/(PLATFORM); . $HEADAS/headas-init.sh"
   ```
   To get the PLATFORM name:\
-  -Go inside the heasoft directory\
+      Go inside the heasoft directory\
-  -Will see a folder named like "x86_64-pc-linux-gnu-libc2.31"\
+      Will see a folder named like "x86_64-pc-linux-gnu-libc2.31"\
-  -Copy the folder name\
+      Copy the folder name\
-  -Replace PLATFORM placeholder with "x86_64-pc-linux-gnu-libc2.31"\
+      Replace PLATFORM placeholder with "x86_64-pc-linux-gnu-libc2.31"\